Propaganda in China: CCP propaganda themes

+External propaganda efforts have since shifted to denigrating liberal democracy and stoking anti-American sentiment.

 Instruments

 The PRC uses many tactics and techniques to disseminate its propaganda themes abroad.
 China uses its news and media outlets, which are directly influenced by various state organizations (and ultimately the Central Propaganda Department of the CCP), to relay news stories consistent with these themes to foreign audiences.
 In 2009, reports emerged that China intends to invest US$6.6 billion to expand its foreign language news service.
 This includes plans for a 24-hour English-language news network to discuss world affairs from Beijing's point of view.
+A 2015 investigative report by Reuters found a network of at least 33 radio stations in 14 countries that obscures China Radio International (CRI) as its majority shareholder.
+A significant portion of the programming on these stations is either produced or provided by CRI, or by media firms CRI controls in the United States, Australia, and Europe.
+In the 2020s, state media outlets have increasingly created "media studios" focused on foreign "public opinion guidance" and run by small teams that obscure state or party ownership.